 - The maximum weight of the PAB must not exceed 20kg.

 The infographic below basically sums up the latest regulation on ebikes:

 When purchasing from any ebike retailer, be sure to look out for the orange seal below.
 This will ensure that your ebike will not be confiscated by enforcement officers.
 This orange seal will be tagged on each ebike model that is approved by the authorities.

+Here are a list of LTA approved e-bikes.
 For more information on electric bike regulations, please visit the LTA website here.